muggy8/improbable/have-and-havenot/FzeXuZCU.md

 As soon as those words left my mouth, an unfamiliar feeling of losing control over a part of myself washed over the area that normally would have been part of my Sphere of Influence.

+All abilities I had active deactivated as I lost control of my Sphere of Influence.

 "M-master Mikay, please place Phanna on the ground and place your hands over their body" Ethan requested.

 I've seen Ethan perform the examination a couple of times before so I had a pretty good idea what this position was supposed to look like.

-I quickly got Phanna and myself into position but without the assistance of Strengthen, this task became much harder than I was used to.
+I quickly got Phanna and myself into position, but, without the assistance of Strengthen, this task became much harder than I was expecting.

 After getting into position, Ethan began performing the examination using my Sphere of Influence.